ARitz-Cracker/css-follow-cursor/README.md

 * `--cursor-pos-fade-fraction`: A value between `0` and `1`, with the value approaching `1` while the cursor hovers over the element, and `0` while the cursor is not hovering over the element.
 Useful with CSS's `calc()`.

-This library also exports the following function:
+This library also exports the following functions:
 * `addFollowCursorClass(...classes: string[])`: Allows you to add your own class so you're not forced to use `follow-cursor-vars`.
+* `removeFollowCursorClass(...classes: string[])`: Does what it sounds like.
+Use with care!

 The values of the `--cursor-pos-fade-percentage` and `--cursor-pos-fade-fraction` variables can be influenced using the variables listed below: